 The greater Grand Rapids area offers a wide range of housing options for the seminary student.
 Housing costs are quite reasonable compared to national averages.
-A guide to many of the apartment complexes in the area is available upon request through the GRTS Admissions Office.
+A guide to many of the apartment complexes in the area is available on the GRTS website.